redding/sanford/README.md

 end
 ```

-With this, `Sanford` stores your class for reference later.
-The class `Sanford::Hosts` keeps track of all the registered hosts.
+With this, `Sanford` stores your class for reference later in `Sanford::Hosts`.
 They can be viewed by calling the `set` on the hosts class:

 ```ruby
 Sanford::Hosts.set # => #<Set: {MyHost}>